Cricket at RGS

-1. Membership – to join FOC we ask that you make donation £50pa.
-This can then also be gift aided, if you are eligible, which means we can then benefit from an additional 25% on top of your donation at no extra cost to you or the school.
-If you wish to join FOC please do so via your parent pay.
-As a member of FOC you will receive an invite to lunch at the annual MCC match held in mid-June each year.
+1. Membership – to join FOC we ask that you make donation £84 pa.
+This can then also be gift-aided, if you are eligible, which means we can then benefit from an additional 25% on top of your donation at no extra cost to you or the school.
+If you wish to join FOC please click on the payment link below.

-If you would like to know more about FOC or become more involved by joining the committee please do get in touch (firstname.lastname@example.org)
+If you would like to know more about FOC or become more involved by joining the committee, click here.

 U13 County Cup Winners

 U13 Unbeaten Season (P13, W13)